 Software testing conducted by independent companies or teams that are not directly related to your company is called - software testing outsourcing.

-Software testing is an important part in the software development process, but not all companies are ready to have a staff of qa engineers.
-In this case, they use the services of software testing companies or software testing teams.
-At the same time, testing outsourcing allows the development team to focus on their core work, and qa engineers do independent work on validation and verification of code.
+Software testing is an important part in the software development process, but not all companies are ready to have a staff of QA engineers.
+In this case, they use the services of QA companies or software testing teams.
+At the same time, testing outsourcing allows the development team to focus on their core work, and QA engineers do independent work on validation and verification of code.

 Related article: QA outsourcing or in house